 Organizational structure: The Monitoring Council will continue to develop its governance structure and formalize it as needed.
-Written procedures will be established for recruiting replacement members and for deciding whether and how the Council's size and makeup could be adjusted.
+Written procedures will be established for recruiting replacement members and for deciding whether and how the Monitoring Council's size and makeup could be adjusted.
 The respective roles of the Monitoring Council and its workgroups will be described in more detail and a format for a written agreement developed.
-The Monitoring Council will also further examine the three types of authority described in CWQMC (2008) for ensuring recommendations, especially regarding standardization, are implemented, i.e., voluntary adoption, permit/grant/contract requirements, and legislation.
+The Monitoring Council will also further examine the three types of authority described in CWQMC (2008) for ensuring recommendations, especially regarding coordination, are implemented, i.e., voluntary adoption, permit/grant/contract requirements, and legislation.
+In addition, the Monitoring Council may enter into a variety of cooperative agreements with agencies and other sponsors of monitoring programs.
 These mechanisms will be described more completely and procedures investigated for implementing them in different situations.

-The Monitoring Council will continue its structured outreach to potential partners in State government, local and regional agencies, and non-governmental and volunteer entities.
-Outreach will be targeted primarily at entities directly involved in monitoring and assessment related to the highest priority themes and sub-themes.
-However, the Monitoring Council will also respond to spontaneous overtures from other potential partners to investigate whether these may provide unexpected opportunities to progress toward the Monitoring Council's objectives.
+The Monitoring Council will continue its structured outreach to potential partners in State and federal government, local and regional agencies, and non-governmental and volunteer entities.
+Outreach will be targeted primarily at entities directly involved in monitoring and assessment related to the highest priority themes and subthemes.
+However, the Monitoring Council will also respond to spontaneous overtures from other potential partners to investigate whether these may provide unexpected opportunities to achieve progress toward the Monitoring Council's objectives.
 Further developing relationships with upper-level management in key partner agencies and departments will be a high priority, as will developing a closer working relationship with managers involved in developing the State's data management policies.

 The Monitoring Council will assess the workload associated with the developing program described here and determine the staffing requirements needed to support this effort.
-[Where does this information go to?]
+This will contribute to budget change proposals for staff and contract resources. [reference to Statute and the Water Board's administrative responsibility??]

-Performance measures: The Monitoring Council will develop more detailed descriptions of the six performance measures (Table 2) and a systematic method for applying them to a wide range of web portals and the monitoring and assessment programs they are based on.
+Performance measures: The Monitoring Council will develop more detailed descriptions of the six performance measures (Table 2) and a systematic method for applying them to a wide range of web portals and the monitoring and assessment programs on which they are based.
 It will be important to improve the consistency of the performance measures and to determine whether the existing qualitative scoring system is adequate.
 The Monitoring Council will develop a plan for applying the performance measures to its web portals on a regular schedule in order to assess progress and highlight specific areas for improvement.
 The plan will include a means of reporting results to the program's staff, partners, and audiences.

 Single, global point of entry: The Monitoring Council will maintain its main web portal, complete the initial phase of development for the first four prototypes, identify and begin needed enhancements to the prototypes, and begin development of the next set of web portals.
-This will involve establishing and tasking workgroups, developing core management questions, and embarking on the other tasks described in Section 3.1 and Figure 6.
+This will involve establishing and tasking workgroups, developing core management questions, and embarking on the other tasks described in Section 3.1 and Figure 9.